yash-pradhan/java-on-aca/install.md

 You'll now run the script `create-azure-resource.sh`, which will create several of the Azure resource dependencies that you need in the labs.

+1. Before running the script, you'll need to make a copy of the file `./tools/azure-resource.profile.template`.

+    ```bash
+    cp ./tools/azure-resource.profile.template ./tools/azure-resource.profile
+    ```

-1. Before running the script, you'll need to edit the file `./tools/azure-resource.profile` in a code editor and update the following values:
+    Edit the file `./tools/azure-resource.profile` in a code editor and update the following values:

     - `UNIQUEID` - Create a unique ID string and paste that in the code editor.
 You can use the following command generate an acceptable value: `openssl rand -hex 3`
     - `SUBSCRIPTION` - Enter the ID of the subscription you're going to work in.
 To quickly find this id, use the following command: `az account show --query id`